RetroIndieJosh/elemental-mages/readme.md

 - visual depiction for cooldown (UI or in player?)

 # Tech
-- set initial mana values per level
+- BUG fix mage input switch
 - mana pickup
 - figure out how to do animations
 - random grass/water tile generation (replace starting and exit with grass tile)